acidanthera/WhateverGreen/README.md

 - `ngfxgl=1` boot argument (and `disable-metal` property) to disable Metal support on NVIDIA
 - `ngfxcompat=1` boot argument (and `force-compat` property) to ignore compatibility check in NVDAStartupWeb
 - `ngfxsubmit=0` boot argument to disable interface stuttering fix on 10.13
 - `igfxrst=1` to prefer drawing Apple logo at 2nd boot stage instead of framebuffer copying.
 - `igfxframe=frame` to inject a dedicated framebuffer identifier into IGPU (only for TESTING purposes).
 - `igfxsnb=0` to disable IntelAccelerator name fix for Sandy Bridge CPUs.
 - `igfxgl=0` to disable Metal support on Intel.
-`-igfxnohdmi` to disable DP to HDMI conversion patches for digital sound.
+- `-igfxnohdmi` to disable DP to HDMI conversion patches for digital sound.
-- `-cdfoff` to disable HDMI 2.0 patches.
+- `-cdfon`  (and `enable-hdmi20` property) to enable HDMI 2.0 patches.

 #### Credits
 - [Apple](https://www.apple.com) for macOS